stritti/Homie8266-Ping/README.md

 [![Current Build](https://api.travis-ci.org/stritti/Homie8266-Ping.svg?branch=master)](https://travis-ci.org/stritti/Homie8266-Ping)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-📣 Homie 3.0 Ping example for ESP8266.
+📣 Homie 3.0 Ping example for ESP8266 and ESP32.

 This is a simple example for Ping: You can send a Homie 3.0 compatible ping-request to the controller and it will answer with message 'pong'.
 For seeing it is alive, the controller sends in loop 'hello' messages.

 # Usage

 If the sketch is deployed you will get the ID of the ESP for the HOMIE-messages.
 Something like: